eBay/griffin/README.md

     ```
     http://<your local IP address>:48080/
     ```
+    If you are blocked at the login page, try account "test" with password "test".

 ### How to deploy and run at local
 1. Install jdk (1.7 or later versions)